natebrunelle/cs1110f18/markdown/lab04-madlib-ta.md

 ...

-# Attendance and Graders
+# Attendance and Coaches

-A few students did not get graders (because of absences) last week.
-Their absences have been recorded, so give them a grader now.
+A few students did not get coaches (because of absences) last week.
+Their absences have been recorded, so give them a coach now.

 Take attendance of the students you're the code coach for on [the attendance sheet](https://docs.google.com/spreadsheets/d/1UuUuZTS7-yDkRXduWxCd2Lt0KKK327_H1b6NrJwbXLQ/edit#gid=1857324251).
-Feel free to sort by grader to make this easier.
+Feel free to sort by coach to make this easier.

 # Turtles!